Distance Education is here for you!

 - Zoom web conferencing.

-Free online tutoring is available for you.
-It is on-demand through D2L, 24/7 and can assist you in many subjects.
-More information about this service is available on the online tutoring website.
+Free one-on-one, online tutoring is available for you.
+It is available on-demand through your courses in D2L, 24/7 and can assist you in many subjects.
+More information about this important service is available on the online tutoring website.

-You have a Zoom account so that you can video conference, share, and chat with other students and your instructors, which is a great way to work on group projects and stay connected.
+You have a Zoom account so that you can video conference, share, and chat with other students and your instructors, which is a great way to work on group projects and stay connected with family and friends.

 What to do When Classes Start

-The biggest thing you will need to do on March 23 is access your courses!
+The biggest thing you will need to do when classes start is access your courses!
 You can access D2L through AP OneStop or at elearn.apsu.edu using your OneStop credentials.
-Please save this link (elearn.apsu.edu).
-If OneStop is ever unavailable, you can still access your courses directly at that link.
+Please save this link (elearn.apsu.edu) because if OneStop is ever unavailable, you can still access your courses directly at that link.